-FOCUS: Winter trees may look dead, but concealed in their buds are the beginnings of next year’s shoots, leaves and flowers.
-Food is scarce in our winter woods, and for many animals the twigs, buds and bark of dormant trees provide a welcome source of nutrition.
-Animals have no trouble recognizing which trees make the best meals, but for us, identifying trees when their leaves are gone requires a close-up look and attention to detail, the skills of a good detective.
+FOCUS: Winter trees may look dead, but concealed in their buds are the beginnings of next year’s shoots, leaves, and flowers.
+Food is scarce in our winter woods, and for many animals the twigs, buds, and bark of dormant trees provide a welcome source of nutrition.
+Animals have no trouble recognizing which trees make the best meals, but for us identifying trees when their leaves are gone requires a close look and attention to detail, the skills of a good detective.

 A Budding Detective

-Characters: Harry hare, Hawthorn Twig, Sumac Twig, Basswood Twig, Cherry Twig, Sugar Maple Twig.
+Characters: Harry Hare, Hawthorn Twig, Staghorn Sumac Twig, Basswood Twig, Cherry Twig, Sugar Maple Twig.

 Harry Hare I am a hungry hare!
 Now, what should I have for supper?
 Twigs and buds?
 A little bark?
 I’ve eaten all the evergreen twigs I can reach, but it’s hard to tell these bare twigs apart without their leaves.
 This is going to take some good detective work!

 Hawthorn Haw, haw, haw!
 You don’t need to be a detective to tell a hawthorn twig.
 You could find me with your eyes closed!